Demographic-aware fine-grained visual recognition of pediatric wrist pathologies: Results Discussion

-On the larger \enquote{Fracture vs. No Fracture} dataset (Table~\ref{tab:fracture_dataset_results}), metadata integration produced a 10\% absolute gain, underscoring the robustness of multimodal learning even when the task is coarser.
+Fig.\ref{fig:roc} further shows that metadata improves fracture discrimination while maintaining performance on bone anomaly and soft-tissue recognition.
+On the larger \enquote{Fracture vs. No Fracture} dataset (Table~\ref{tab:fracture_dataset_results}), metadata integration produced a 10\% absolute gain.
+This gain came from being able to better distinguish ``non-fracture'' instances from the ``fractured'' ones than the baseline.
 These results suggest that metadata not only aids fine-grained wrist pathology recognition but also enhances scalability to larger clinical datasets.